On this page:

 Regardless of what you’re trying to do, it begins with writing.
 Writing text, writing code, writing thoughts.
 Writing isn’t just a way to express yourself, but a way to think.

-Mindstream removes the barriers so that you can start writing immediately, and so that you can feel secure enough to play with the things you write, knowing that you won’t ever lose anything you care about, and at the same time, never have to think again about the things that have served their purpose in the moment.
+Mindstream removes the barriers so that you can start writing immediately (by entering self-contained, Git-backed, anonymous writing sessions starting from templates you define), and so that you can feel secure enough to play with the things you write (by providing moment-to-moment versioning, recording a commit every time you save the buffer), knowing that you won’t ever lose anything you care about (you can save these sessions, which are ordinary Git repos), and at the same time, never have to think again about the things that have served their purpose in the moment (archiving sessions that you no longer need, which files them away using an intuitive filing scheme).

 1 Installation